oslabs-beta/Hookd-Client/README.md

 Our program will modify the Abstract Syntax Tree accordingly, and generate the code for a transformed component for you to utilize at your convenience!

-Hookd is still in Alpha and goes to show what a small team of dedicated engineers can achieve in a few weeks!

 Hookd is also available as a Command Line Interface tool, downloadable from NPM: @reactionaries/hookd-cli https://www.npmjs.com/package/@reactionaries/hookd-cli